brycie-boy/The_Cosmos/The four imprint types of the bio-survival circuit and the emotional-territorial circuit.md

 ## The four imprint types of the bio-survival circuit and the emotional-territorial circuit  #🧠

-[[The Anal Emotional-Territorial Circuit]]s domination/submission imprints create a two demensional social space in conjection with [[The Oral Bio-Survival Circuit]]s advance/retreat imprints.
-The grids of [[The Oral Bio-Survival Circuit]] and [[The Anal Emotional-Territorial Circuit]] thus create four quadrents.
+The [[Anal Emotional-Territorial Circuit]]s domination/submission imprints create a two demensional social space in conjection with the [[Oral Bio-Survival Circuit]]s advance/retreat imprints.
+The grids of the [[Oral Bio-Survival Circuit]] and the [[Anal Emotional-Territorial Circuit]] thus create four quadrents.
 These are:

 - [[Hostile weakness (choleric)]]
 - [[Friendly weakness (phlegmatic)]]